Dinah L. Moché

 Dinah L. Moché (24 October 1936 - 22 May 2018) was an American astronomer and author of several popular science books mainly dealing with astronomy.

-She studied for a BA at Harvard University and a PhD at Columbia University.
-She worked for many years as a Professor of Physics & Astronomy, Queensborough Community College of the City University of New York.
+She earned an AB in physics from Radcliffe College in 1958.
+She earned a MA in physics and a PhD in physics, astronomy, and science education research from Columbia University.
+She worked for many years as a Professor of Physics & Astronomy at Queensborough Community College of the City University of New York.